Financial-Times/ui-style-guide/index.md

 <iframe height="300" width="100%" frameborder='0' scrolling='no' src='http://membership.ft.com/-ui-style-guide/demo-links.html'></iframe>

+##Header
+The Origami header caters for various different types mostly outlined in the regsitry documentation.
+There are however a few UI pointers on those variations.

+###Promo slot
+in the top right-hand side of the header is a space for a marketing promo ad.
+This will usually be advertising FT products, new tools and services or a subscriptions prompt.
+This promo slot only appears on FT.com sites.
+External products or sites do not have to use this slot.

+###Branded header
+If you're creating a product or sub-brand of the FT you must put and icon for the brand on the left-hand side.
+The FT square must go as the last icon on the right-hand side.

+The colour of the small narrow bar underneath the main header can be changed to your product or brand colour.

 ###Article Links
 Article links are an inversion of standard links so appear black and turn blue on hover.
 These style links appear on the FT home page and section pages.